You are here

 - Coastal situation assessment for national and coastal provinces

-The guidelines for implementing integrated agricultural and aquaculture production in coastal forests will for the first time allow for these activities to be implemented in coastal forest areas.
-The Guidelines are underpinned by a technical report on models for integrated agricultural and aquaculture production in coastal forests which was developed in collaboration with the Government of Vietnam (at national and provincial levels) and is a government-owned resource.
-In so doing this project enhanced the technical knowledge and expertise within the government to develop and manage coastal forest.
+The Guidelines for implementing integrated agricultural and aquaculture production in coastal forests, for the first time, allow these activities to be implemented in coastal forest areas.
+The Guidelines are underpinned by a technical report on different models for integrated agricultural and aquaculture production in coastal forests, which was developed in collaboration with the GoV (at national and provincial levels) and is a government-owned resource.
+In so doing this project contributed to enhancing the technical knowledge and expertise within the government to develop and manage coastal forest.